 All McNeese police officers complete 456 hours of basic training at an approved police academy such as the Calcasieu Regional Law Enforcement Academy.
 The training curriculum is mandated by the Louisiana Peace Officer Standards and Training (POST) Commission and includes such topics as criminal law and procedures, patrol and investigation practices, techniques, firearms, first aid and physical training.
 Officers are certified through Louisiana POST and are commissioned as peace officers through the Louisiana State Police.
 Officers receive a minimum of 20 hours of in-service training each year to maintain their state certification.

-McNeese police officers are also cross-trained as Emergency Medical Responders (EMR), and Crisis Intervention Team (CIT) members.
-Additional specialized training is provided in the area of sexual assault investigations.
+McNeese police officers are also cross-trained as

+Cardiopulmonary Resuscitation (CPR), and Crisis Intervention Team (CIT) members.
+Additional specialized training is provided in the area of Powerbased Violence and Title IX investigations.